Rik Van Looy: 1953–1960

-1961-1966
+1961–1966

-In 1960, he scored the first of two consecutive victories in the world road race championship, but Classic victories eluded him.
-However, he made up for this in 1961, winning both Paris–Roubaix and Liège–Bastogne–Liège – making him the first rider to take all five 'Monuments' – as well as retaining his rainbow world title jersey, and taking three stages, plus the mountains competition, in the Giro.
+In 1960, he scored the first of two consecutive victories in the world road race championship, but "classic" victories eluded him.
+However, he made up for this in 1961, winning both Paris–Roubaix and Liège–Bastogne–Liège – making him the first rider to take all five 'Monuments' – as well as retaining his rainbow world title jersey, and taking three stages, plus the mountains competition in the Giro d' Italia.

 Van Looy scored two more Classic wins in 1962 (Paris–Roubaix, Tour of Flanders), took another Gent–Wevelgem, and two more Giro stages.
 At the age of 28, he made his debut in the 1962 Tour de France as one of the major favorites.
 Van Looy's strategy was to exhaust co-favorites Federico Bahamontes and Jacques Anquetil before the mountain stages started.
-However, after ten stages in which Van Looy gave a spectacle, he was forced to abandon the Tour due a collision with a motorcyclist.
+However, after ten stages in which Van Looy gave a spectacle, he was forced to abandon the Tour because of a collision with a motorcyclist.
 Tour director Jacques Goddet publicly regretted his departure.

-In 1963 Van Looy rode the Tour de France again, taking four stages en route to victory in the points competition and a 10th place on general classification; he also grabbed a silver in the world title race.
+In 1963 Van Looy rode the Tour de France again, taking four stages en route to victory in the points competition and a 10th place on general classification.
+He also grabbed a silver medal in the world title race.
 In the latter race, held in Ronse in his native Belgium, he was beaten in the sprint by his countryman Benoni Beheyt who manually pushed Van Looy aside.
 Van Looy, starting the sprint too early, did not take this defeat lightly.
 This race has remained memorable in the history of Belgian cycling.

-In 1965, he scored 42 victories including Paris–Roubaix, and eight stages of the Vuelta on his way to his second third place overall (his highest placing in a Grand Tour).
-For good measure, he also took two stages in the Tour de France.
+In 1965, he scored 42 victories, including Paris–Roubaix, and eight stages of the Vuelta on his way to his second third place overall (his highest placing in a Grand Tour).
+Van Looy also took two stages in the Tour de France.

-1966-1970
+1966–1970

-During the final years of his career, Van Looy's road performances began to fade, as the new Belgian star Eddy Merckx rose to prominence, but he still grabbed second in the 1967 Paris–Roubaix, won La Flèche Wallonne in 1968, and took a stage of the 1969 Tour de France.
-His rivalry with Eddy Merckx reached the height of sabotage of Merckx in the world championships in 1969.
+During the final years of his career, Rik Van Looy's road performances began to fade, as the new Belgian star Eddy Merckx rose to prominence, but he still grabbed second in the 1967 Paris–Roubaix.
+He won La Flèche Wallonne in 1968, becoming the only cyclist to win all 8 original classics.
+Van Looy also took a stage of the 1969 Tour de France.
+His rivalry with Eddy Merckx reached the height of sabotage of Merckx in the world championships organized in Belgium, in 1969.

 Track cycling career

 Van Looy was also a star on the track, winning 12 Six-day races.
 His first came in Brussels in 1957, his last in Antwerp in 1968.
 For ten of these victories, he was paired with Dutchman Peter Post.

 In the winter of 1956 he was paired with Rik Van Steenbergen for some track races.
-Events that many looked forward to, but the plans were shelved after they both had arguments during the world championship in Copenhagen.
+Events that many looked forward to, but the plans were shelved after they both had arguments during the 1956 world championship in Copenhagen.
 The two Riks would eventually ride together in a few Six-days races in 1963.